jellydn/dotfiles/README.md

 ## Vim

-Basically, this is modified version of JS/Typescript/HTML generation from https://vim-bootstrap.com/
+Basically, this is a version of JS/Typescript/HTML generation from https://vim-bootstrap.com/

 ### Config